-• Pension Trust Funds

-- MTA Defined Benefit Plan - The Long Island Railroad Company Plan for Additional Pensions ("Additional Plan") - Manhattan and Bronx Surface Transit Operating Authority ("MaBSTOA Plan") - Metro-North Commuter Railroad Company Cash Balance Plan ("MNR Cash Balance Plan") - Other Employee Benefit Trust Funds - MTA Other Postemployment Benefits Plan ("OPEB" Plan) - Thrift Plan for Employees of the MTA, its Subsidiaries and Affiliates ("401(k) Plan")
+- Pension Trust Funds - MTA Defined Benefit Plan - The Long Island Railroad Company Plan for Additional Pensions ("Additional Plan") - Manhattan and Bronx Surface Transit Operating Authority ("MaBSTOA Plan") - Metro-North Commuter Railroad Company Cash Balance Plan ("MNR Cash Balance Plan") - Other Employee Benefit Trust Funds - MTA Other Postemployment Benefits Plan ("OPEB" Plan) - Thrift Plan for Employees of the MTA, its Subsidiaries and Affiliates ("401(k) Plan")

 These fiduciary statements of the fiduciary funds are prepared using the accrual basis of accounting and a measurement focus on the periodic determination of additions, deductions, and net position restricted for benefits.
+For reporting purposes, the financial results of the MNR Cash Balance Plan are not material and therefore not included in the fiduciary statements.